iyzico/recruitment/README.md

 You can check the details of our technology stack from our [StackShare page](https://stackshare.io/iyzico/development).

-## How can you apply iyzico Engineering?
+## How can you apply to iyzico Engineering?

 For all other open positions at iyzico, you can visit our [career page](https://jobs.lever.co/iyzico).

-Please do not hesitate to contact with us for any questions by creating an issue to this repository.
+Please do not hesitate to contact us for any questions by creating an issue to this repository.

 ## Frequently Asked Questions

 **Q1.
 Do I need to come to iyzico office for the interviews?**

-No, all recruitment process is online.
+Our interviews are mostly conducted online, though we may occasionally invite candidates to the office as well.

 **Q2.
 How many interviews will we conduct?**

-Most probably, we will meet twice.
-First gathering is for the technical interview, second gathering is for code review and third interview for cultural interview + additional interviews if required.
-In most cases, we merge 2nd and 3rd interviews to the same day to make fast decisions and finalize the process in the second gathering.
+We usually meet twice during our hiring process.
+The first meeting is a culture interview, and the second is a technical interview.
+Depending on the outcome, additional interviews may be arranged if required.

 **Q3.
-How much should I need to wait for being informed about the decision?**
+How long should I expect to wait to hear back regarding a decision?**

 Statistically we usually inform you in 2–3 days.
 However in special situations, we may need to wait 2–3 weeks for finalizing our decisions.

 **Q4.
 What is asked in the technical interview?**

-We ask questions to identify the level of your knowledge and experience about technologies, architecture and design patterns, object oriented paradigm, and about the problems we face in our teams.
+We ask questions to identify your level of knowledge and experience in technologies, architecture, design patterns, and the object-oriented paradigm.
+Additionally, small hypothetical scenarios (such as problem-solving or system design) may be part of the discussion to see how you tackle issues we face in our teams.

 **Q5.
-What is code review session?**

-We ask questions to identify the level of your knowledge and experience about technologies, architecture and design patterns, object oriented paradigm, and about the problems we face in our teams.
+Will I code at the interview?**

+No live coding is required for this stage.
+We'll focus on discussing your code, though you're welcome to share your screen and draw a diagram to explain the flow.

 **Q6.
-Will I code at the interview?**

-No, You already code in Coding Challenge.
-We will talk about your code.

-**Q7.
 How does the adaptation process work after starting the job?**

 a) Welcome kit is delivered to the new iyzinator.
-(Monitor, Macbook, office chair, balance is loaded to the wallet account for their needs, various gifts are added to the package :) )
+(Monitor, Macbook, office chair, a balance is loaded into their digital wallet account for their needs, various gifts are added to the package :) )

 b) iyziMate is assigned to help you with anything you need and provide support for 2 months, There is a detailed orientation program designed for you to fully grasp the iyzico culture,